muxcore/mclip/README.md

 ## Changelog
  - 0.4.2 - added handling of Access Denied on Clipboard, with retries (simple, no exponential back off).
+ - 0.5.1 - delay in searches - improves speed

 ## Licence
 MIT